thejayvergara/Programming/Programming/C++/Multi-Threading/2_Mutexes.md

 ```

 ## try_lock()
-This will only increase counter to roughly 1000 (it will vary) instead of 2000 even though 2 threads are increasing counter due to try_lock() skipping (returning false) when it can't lock the variable.
+The final counter will vary instead of getting 2000 due to try_lock() skipping (returning false) when it can't lock the variable.
 ```cpp
 #include <thread>
 #include <mutex>